divukman/hexagonal_architecture_example/README.md

 - SPI (Service provider interface): that which is driven by core (database for example)

+# Example
+- Core defines interfaces (ports) for the input (API) and for the output (SPI)

+## Input adapters (API)
+- Web input adapter implements one of the ports and exposes a web api that drives the core
+- Different input adapters can drive the logic, for example pubsub subscription etc...

+## Output adapters (SPI)
+- Firebase output adapter implements one of the ports and provides means for persisting the data (in firebase)
+- Different output adapters can implement output port, for example Postgres adapter to store data into the database...

 # Config
 If you are using a firebase project: